-This degree is designed to cover mechanical engineering technology, with emphasis on Integrated Manufacturing.
+This degree is designed to explore mechanical engineering technology, with emphasis on Integrated Manufacturing.
 Subject matter includes drafting, CAD/CAM, CNC, materials testing, and robotics applications.
 Technical electives may be substituted with the approval of a faculty adviser.
-The General Option of this degree program is available at the Ashtabula, Trumbull, and Tuscarawas Campuses.
-The Systems Option is an individualized option which must be developed with an adviser's assistance; it is available only at the Ashtabula Campus (see also Systems Engineering Technology).
+The General Option of this degree program is available at the Ashtabula, Trumbull and Tuscarawas Campuses.
+The Systems Option is an individualized option which must be developed with an adviser's assistance; it is available only at the Ashtabula and Salem Campuses (see also Systems Engineering Technology).
 The Polymer Option is available only at the Ashtabula Campus.

 TOTAL 72

-Choos e from the Liberal Education Requirement s
+Choos e from the Liberal Education Requirements

 Social Sciences or Humanities electives

-US 10001, University Orientation 1
+US 10001, University Orientation1

-20002, Technical Writing 3
+20002, Technical Writing

 ENG 10001, College English I 3

-COMM 15000, Theory and Practice of Oral Disco ourse 3
+COMN 1 15000, Theory and Practice of Oral Discourse

 III.
-GENER RAL STUDIES COURSES .14
+GENEF RAL STUDIES COURSES .14

-PHY 12201, 12202, Technical Physics I, II \dots 7
+PHY 12201, 12202, Technical Physics I, II7

-11022, Trigonometry
+11022, Trigonometry2

 11012, Intuitive Calculus

-MATH [] 11011, College Algebra 4
+MATH 11011, College Algebra 4

-EERT 22003, Technical Computing 3
+EERT 22003, Technical Computing

 II.
 RELAT ED COURSES .19

-22012, Fluid Power 3
+22012, Fluid Power

-22004, Mechanics and Machine Design 5
+22004, Mechanics and Machine Design

-22003, Computer-Aided Tool Design 3
+22003, Computer-Aided Tool Design

 22002, Statics and Strength of Materials

-MERT 12004, Manufacturing Processes 3
+12004, Manufacturing Processes

-Genera al Option Specialty Courses:
+Gener al Option Specialty Courses:

 22009, Robotics and Flexible Automation

-12005, Properties of Materials

 12001, Computer-Aided Drafting

-12000, Engineering Drawing o .
+WERT 12000, Engineering Drawing

-IERT 22010, Computer Integrated Manufacturi
+IERT 22010, Computer Integrated Manufacturing

-EERT 22014, Microprocessors and Robotics .
-4
+EERT

-eering Technology Core:
+5 eering Technology Core:

-I. TECHN IICAL COURSES .39
+Ι. .39

+тгони 20

-Tuscarawas students must take MATH 11011, 11022, 19002 (10 hours) or MATH 12000, 12001 (9 hours) due to TAC/ABET accreditation.
+\Tuscarawas students must take MATH 11011, 11022, 19002 (10 hours) or MATH 12000, 12001 (9 hours) due to TAC/ABET accreditation.
 For Tuscarawas students the Related Courses hours are 19-20 and the total hours are 72-73.